nicm42/100-days-of-code-v2/log3.md

 **Day 50: 28th May 2021**
 I did a couple of bits from my list, which were simple.
 But for one of them, the tests should tell me if it worked.
 But when I discovered that duplicating the previous and next buttons broke all the tests involving them.
 I fixed those bits, but now it's gone a bit weird with the API calling - I think I need to change the dummy data and tests, but I need to look at all those with a fresh eye.

+**Day 51: 29th May 2021**
+Another Weekly Web Dev challenge, doing animations on button hover.
+I fixed a few things on the bookfinder project - I'm down to one error on the app test that I can't see why it's erroring, but hopefully a bit of time and it will become obvious.